nuodb/nuodb-insights/README.md

       influxdb:latest
 ```

-As the final step, we will start Grafana with NuoDB dashboards.
+As the final step, start Grafana with the NuoDB dashboards.
 ```
 docker run -d --name grafana \
       --network nuodb-net \